ipetkov/crane/docs/API.md

 Download a packaged cargo crate (e.g. from crates.io) and prepare it for vendoring.

+The registry's `fetchurlExtraArgs` will be passed through to `fetchurl` when downloading the crate, making it possible to influence interacting with the registry's API if necessary.

 #### Required input attributes
 * `checksum`: the (sha256) checksum recorded in the Cargo.lock file
 * `name`: the name of the crate